How the State Spends Money and Why it Matters

 In this way, the state plays an enormous role in the economy.
 Just like the national economy, the state’s economy is impacted by the business cycle, which experiences either growth and expansion or stagnation and recession.
 During a recession, the state collects less money in the way of taxes because business is sluggish, unemployment goes up, and people’s salaries are frozen or their work hours are cut back.
 State universities and colleges also experience higher enrollment as people seek to develop new skills or earn a degree.
 All of this tends to put a strain on state spending.
 Unlike the federal government, which prints and coins its own currency, state constitutions do not allow states to spend more money than they take in or have borrowed.

 During an economic downturn states are tempted to cut back on their spending, but when states drastically cut their spending, the economy is further weakened.
 Businesses that have contracts with the state lose out, and may have to lay off workers.
 Public employees who lose their jobs no longer have money to spend at local businesses.
 As unemployment goes up, personal spending goes down and the downward spiral continues.
-With public spending such a big and necessary element of the economy, we must find a way to continue investing in our state.
+With public spending such a big and necessary element of the economy, we must find a way to continue investing in our state when times are hard.